think-luke/React-Firebase-Tutorial/Data_Structures.md

 <br>

 ## There are several ways to structure your Firestore data.
-- Documents
+- Single Collection
 - Multiple Collections
-- Subcollections within documents
+- Subcollections

 ---